-The MyCare Ohio contract with the State of Ohio includes medical loss ratio rebates.
+The MyCare Ohio contract with the state of Ohio includes medical loss ratio rebates.
 The rebate period is over the contract period.
 The Company estimates accrued retrospective premium adjustments for its MyCare Ohio business based on the medical loss ratio experienced on the MyCare Ohio line of business.
-The formula is based on contractual requirements.
-The amount of direct premiums written for the MyCare Ohio contract was \$853,709,523 and \$781,593,733, representing 33.7% and 34.9% of total direct premiums written as of December 31, 2018 and December 31, 2017, respectively.
+The formula is based on net income before taxes.
+The total amount of direct premiums written from the MyCare Ohio contract for which a portion is subject to the retrospectively rated features was \$881,624,441 and \$853,426,686, representing 33.1% and 33.6% of total direct premiums written as of December 31, 2019 and 2018, respectively.

-D. Effective with the January 1, 2018 contract, pursuant to the Medicaid Managed Care Rule, based on the State's election the Company may be required to calculate a specific MLR on the Medicaid line of business.
-The Company has no amounts accrued for Medicaid MLR rebates as of December 31, 2018.
+D. Effective with the January 1, 2018 contract, pursuant to the Medicaid Managed Care Rule, based on the State's election, the Company may be required to calculate specific minimum loss ratios on the Medicaid line of business.
+The Company's actual medical loss ratios were in excess of the minimum requirements and, as a result, no minimum loss ratio liability was required as of December 31, 2019 and December 31, 2018, respectively.

 Pursuant to contractual requirements, the Company is required to maintain a specific MLR on its MyCare Ohio population.
-The Company's actual medical loss ratios for MyCare Ohio were in excess of the minimum requirement and, as a result, no MLR liability was required as of December 31, 2018 and December 31, 2017.
-Effective January 1, 2018 the Company is no longer subject to a specific MLR on its Expansion population.
-The Company estimated \$621,376 in state MLR Expansion rebates as of December 31, 2017.
-As of December 31, 2018 the MLR liability is \$0.
+The Company's actual medical loss ratios for MyCare Ohio were in excess of the minimum requirement and, as a result, no MLR liability was required as of December 31, 2019 and December 31, 2018.
+Effective January 1, 2018, the Company is no longer subject to a specific MLR on its Expansion population.
+No minimum loss ratio liability was required as of December 31, 2019 and December 31, 2018, respectively.